mickael9/fac/README.rst

     [...]

-Showing detailled info about a mod
+Showing detailed info about a mod
 ----------------------------------

 .. code::